macloo/python-beginners/week02/README.md

 ## Building functions for each task in a program

 Near the end of chapter 3, Sweigart gives us a program that (oddly enough) does not include any functions.
-In the folder named *modular-code*, we will walk through how to convert that program into a collection of three modular functions.
+In the folder named [modular-code](https://github.com/macloo/python-beginners/tree/master/week02/modular-code), we will walk through how to convert that program into a collection of three modular functions.

 *Modular* can mean that each function accomplishes *one* task.
 It’s not sensible to write a function that contains only one line, so don’t take this too literally.
 However, writing a lot of small, short functions gives you an easy way to test and perfect each part of your program in a very manageable way.